SkylineCommunications/dataminer-docs/connector-help/connector_help/Sony_PWS-110SC1-XVS-9000.md

 ### Range 1.0.0.x

-The element created using this range of the driver has the following data pages:
+The element created using this range of the connector has the following data pages:

 - **Status**: This page displays detailed status information on the module, including the **Device ID**, **Manufacturer**, **Model**, **Destination**, **Serial Number**, **Category**, **Version**, **Model Suffix** and **Version Suffix**.
 - **Alarms**: This page displays the **Error Statuses** connected to this module.